Distressing video still on social media - TikTok, Facebook respond

 A distressing video is still circulating on social media, three days after it first surfaced.

-The footage, which appears to show a man dying from suicide, was first-shared on Monday morning NZ time.
+The footage, which appears to show a man dying from suicide, was first shared on Monday morning NZ time.

 Although it has been strongly tied to TikTok, TikTok spokeswoman Claire McAdam told the Herald today that it in fact first appeared on rival Facebook.